 3. The Hampshire Township Park District will celebrate the opening of Rackow Park, 1363 Romke Road in Hampshire, with live music, food and outdoor games.

 The event will run 4 to 7 p.m.
 Saturday.

 Live music will be provided by cover band Evil Burrito, according to the Facebook event.
 The Double R BBQ food truck will be on site, and beer and seltzers will be sold.

 There will be ax throwing, giant yard games, corn hole, football bowling and disc golf as well as face painting and a balloon artist.

 For information, go to hampshireparkdistrict.org.

-4. The Wildflower Preservation and Propagation Committee will host its first native plant garden walk of the year this Sunday, May 15.
+4. The Wildflower Preservation and Propagation Committee is hosting its first native plant garden walk of the year this Sunday.

 All of the walks are free of charge and no pre-registration is required.
 They are all guided walks with the tour beginning at the posted time.

 For information about this and future walks, go to thewppc.org.

 5. Two different meat raffles are set for this Sunday – one to raise money for the annual Pistakee Bay fireworks display and the other for the Crystal Lake Lions Club.